browserengineering/book/book/accessibility.md

 Why send the `click` event when an element is activated, instead of a special `activate` event?
-Internet Explorer [did use][onactivate] a special `activate` event, and other browsers did use to send a [DOMActivate][domactivate] event, but modern standards require sending the `click` event even if the element was activated via keyboard, not via a click.
+Internet Explorer [did use][onactivate] a special `activate` event, and other browsers used to send a [DOMActivate][domactivate] event, but modern standards require sending the `click` event even if the element was activated via keyboard, not via a click.
 This works better when the developers aren't